 Local health departments are required to complete a Community Health Assessment (CHA) every five years.
-Hospitals do this every three years.
 It is a process to help select the most critical things impacting the health of a local community.
-In Juneau County, the two teams joined forces in 2021 to undertake this required process.
+2021 marked the start to this required process.
 Entering into the CHA while still actively managing the COVID-19 pandemic was a daunting task.
-However, the teams understood that conducting an assessment in collaboration with the community was even more important given the impact the pandemic has had on all aspects of people's lives.
+However, the Juneau County Health Department understood conducting an assessment in collaboration with the community was even more important given the impact the pandemic has had on all aspects of people's lives.
 The pandemic highlighted the existing inequities in communities across the country and created additional challenges for local communities.
-Instead of shying away from the CHA process, key community leaders and agencies doubled down on the effort.
+Instead of shying away from the CHA process, the health department and key community leaders and agencies doubled down on the effort.
 Juneau County can recover together and be left with a stronger, vibrant future where all people living in Juneau County have access to the resources and opportunities they need to lead healthy lives - mentally, physically, emotionally, financially, and spiritually.

-Committee was formed out of a deep desire to have diverse perspectives and expertise leading the assessment.
+The Community Health Assessment Steering Committee was formed out of a deep desire to have diverse perspectives and expertise leading the assessment.
 The group shares a vested interest in continuing to improve the health and wellbeing of Juneau County.
 Health is not just outward health behaviors that are easy to see or the presence of healthcare.
 Health is heavily influenced by the built environment someone lives in, a person's social supports, and the accessibility of resources and opportunities.
 The steering committee was charged with designing a CHA process and community survey that broadened the definition of health and how it should be evaluated.